danielyaba/gke-private-tunneller/README.md

 ```

 #### Using disable_gke_tunnel script
-disable_gke_tunnel script will disconnect from the tunnel and removes all aliases.
+disable_gke_tunnel script disconnects from the tunnel and removes all aliases.
 ```disable_gke_tunnel```